sharckhai/drsa-audio/README.md

 # DRSA-AUDIO

 Disentangled explanations for neural network predictions on audio data.
+[GitHub Webpage](https://sharkhai.github.io/drsa-audio-results/)

 ## Description

 This repo provides code to extract concept-based explanations with Disentangled Relevant Subspace Analysis (DRSA) [[1]](#1) on Convolutional Neural Networks (CNNs).
-Experiments were conducted within the scope of my master's thesis at the Machine Leanring Group TU Berlin on CNNs trained on log-mel-spectrograms, i.e., 2D audio representations.
+Experiments were conducted within the scope of my master's thesis at the Machine Leanring Group TU Berlin on CNNs trained on log-mel-spectrograms (i.e., 2D audio representations).
-Extracting explanations on a concept level provides deeper insights into the models descicion behaviour and the data domain.
-Further information about the research methodology and process, as well as the results of this work are provided on this website [GitHub Webpage](https://sharkhai/github.io/drsa-audio-results/).
-On this page you will also find a lnk to the report of the thesis.
+Extracting explanations on a concept-level provides deeper insights into the models descicion behaviour and the data domain.
+Further information about the research methodology and process, as well as the results of this work are provided on the webpage which is linked above.
+On that page you will also find a link to the thesis report.

 This repo contains the following components:

 - Code to construct and train a CNN to perform audio classification, e.g, music genre classification, with a ready-to-use well-considered preprocessing pipeline.
-- Framework for relevance attribution with Layerwise-Relevance Propagation (LRP) [[2]](#2) using the [Zennit](https://github.com/chr5tphr/zennit) library [[3]](#3).
+- Framework for relevance attribution with Layerwise-Relevance Propagation (LRP) [[2]](#2) using the [Zennit](https://github.com/chr5tphr/zennit) [[3]](#3) library.
 - An implementation of DRSA to decompose the standard explanation (local explanation) into semantically rich sub-explanations representing different class specific objects that guide a the models descision.

 For a more extensive overview of the experiments undertaken with this code please refer to the webpage linked above.

 ## Installation
+We use ```python>=3.10```.
+Navigate to the root of the package and execute the following commands.
 - Install required packages with

 ```bash